 - Strengthening of the operational response capacity of the beneficiary institutions, including review of development strategies and intervention tools.

 - Strengthening of managerial and organizational capacities.

 The NCEA contributed mainly to the 4th objective.
 Efforts concentrated on optimizing the interventions of the environmental administration in the area of environmental impact assessment (EIA).
-The NCEA analysed the existing EIA situation, including available assessment tools (guides and scorecards, standard terms of reference, etc) and the capacities of the governmental staff responsible for EIAs in selected sectors.
-The NCEA then advised on areas for strengthening EIA, and provided training to EIA related staff, as well as practitioner exchange.
+We analysed the existing EIA situation, including available assessment tools (guides and scorecards, standard terms of reference, etc) and the capacities of the governmental staff responsible for EIAs in selected sectors.
+We then advised on areas for strengthening EIA, and provided training to EIA related staff, as well as practitioner exchange.

 The contributions of the NCEA to the project were: